dacre-denny/google-play-totalizer/README.md

 ## Usage?

-Once installed, visit the Google Play Console and click the Totalizer icon.
+Once downloaded, [and installed](https://support.google.com/chrome/a/answer/2714278?hl=en), visit the [Google Play Console](https://play.google.com/apps/publish/) and click the Totalizer icon.
 All going well, you'll get the totalized goodness.

+Looking for it on the Web Store?
+You won't find it there - [private installs only](https://support.google.com/chrome/a/answer/2714278?hl=en) for now!